Sertzu/SmartQueue/README.md

 # SmartQueue

-A wrapper for std::queue to make it thread safe.
+A very basic single header file wrapper for std::queue to make it thread safe.